wikimedia/mediawiki/DEVELOPERS.md

 With the latest version of Docker on Linux hosts, this _should_ work transparently as long as you're using the recommended `docker-compose.override.yml`.
-If it doesn't, first check `docker version` to make sure you're running Docker 20.10.2 or above, and `docker-compose version` to make sure it's 1.27.4 or above.
+If it doesn't, first check `docker version` to make sure you're running Docker 20.10.2 or above, and `docker compose version` to make sure it's 1.27.4 or above.

 If Xdebug still doesn't work, try specifying the hostname or IP address of your